python4astronomers/python4astronomers/source/plotting/matplotlib.rst

 <http://matplotlib.sourceforge.net/users/pyplot_tutorial.html>`_ (Copyright (c)
 2002-2009 John D. Hunter; All Rights Reserved and `license
 <http://matplotlib.sourceforge.net/users/license.html>`_) is an excellent
-introduction to basic 1-d plotting that there is no need to write a new version.  **The content below has been adapted directly from the pyplot tutorial source with some changes and the addition of exercises.** Most notably the example code has been modified assuming the Pylab environment where the `matplotlib.pyplot`_ functions have all been imported already.
+introduction to basic 1-d plotting.  **The content below has been adapted from the pyplot tutorial source with some changes and the addition of exercises.** Most notably the example code has been modified assuming the Pylab environment where the `matplotlib.pyplot`_ functions have all been imported already.